 The matching funds, all $300,000 are being raised by donation, not by taxation.

 Persistence pays off!
 Both the Friends of the Concord-Lake Sunapee Rail Trail and the Town of Hopkinton had applied to the NH Bureau of Trails for Recreational Trails Program funding for this project in previous years.
 In 2022 the Town applied again and this time received the grant.
 The partnership calls for the town to be supplying the in-kind labor and materials for this project while the Friends of the Concord-Lake Sunapee Rail Trail is providing the cash match of approximately $4,500.

 The Town of Hopkinton received its official notice to proceed in the second half of June 2023.
-Construction is anticipated to be in the second half of 2023.
+Construction began mid October of 2023.